sajjadgozal/sajjadgozal/README.md

 - I'm sajjad gozal
-- I like oding and speaking with computers
+- I like coding and speaking with computers
 - my email address is gozalzadeh.sajjad@Gmail.com

 <!---